macmillanpublishers/bookmaker/README.md

 *Dependencies: Pre-determined folder structure*

-[DocxToXml](https://github.com/macmillanpublishers/WordXML-to-HTML): Converts the source Word file (.doc or .docx) to Word XML (via PowerShell).

-*Dependencies: tmparchive, PowerShell, Microsoft Word & correct application of [the Macmillan Word template](https://github.com/macmillanpublishers/Word-template)*

 [htmlmaker](https://github.com/macmillanpublishers/bookmaker/blob/master/core/htmlmaker/htmlmaker.rb): Converts the .xml file to HTML using wordtohtml.xsl.

-*Dependencies: tmparchive, DocxToXml, Java JDK, Saxon, wordtohtml.xsl*
+*Dependencies: tmparchive, Python 2.7.x, correct application of [the Macmillan Word template](https://github.com/macmillanpublishers/Word-template), Java JDK, Saxon, wordtohtml.xsl*

 [filearchive](https://github.com/macmillanpublishers/bookmaker/blob/master/core/filearchive/filearchive.rb): Creates the directory structure for the converted filesbookmaker_coverchecker: Verifies that a cover image has been submitted.
 If yes, copies the cover image file into the final archive.
 If no, creates an error file notifying the user that the cover is missing.